talkohavy/guides/docs/programming/git/git-special.md

 git branch -u o/main foo
 ```

+For this command to work, `foo` must initially exist!
 This command will set the `foo` branch to track `o/main`.
 If `foo` is currently checked out you can even leave it off: